Polarized QED cascades: Boltzmann Equation

+with $q\in(-1,0,1)$ is the charge denoting different particle species, and $s$ distinguishing the polarization states.
+The collision operators $\mathcal C^s_q$ describe all relevant strong-field QED processes for polarized particles, and possible transitions between polarized particle species: polarized photon emission by polarized leptons and pair production by polarized photons.
+The explicit form of the collision operators is given in Eqs.~\eqref{eq:collision-operator-e}--\eqref{eq:collision-operator-p}.
+The {LCFA} transition rates in the collision operator are all functions of their respective quantum parameters

-Following from the discussion of the general spin-1/2 kinetic equation above, the classical advection operator on the left hand side of \eqref{eq:Boltzmann-S} [and Eq.~\eqref{eq:Boltzmann-normalized}] is independent of the particle spin, and does not mix different spin states.
-Polarized leptons are produced by the collision operators with their spins aligned to the global non-precessing spin quantization axis $\vec e_z$.
+where $\varphi = \angle (\vec E,\vec p)$ is the angle between the particle momentum and the instantaneous direction of the electric field vector.
+Going to normalized parameters yields Eq.~\eqref{eq:chi}.
+Polarized leptons are produced by the collision operators with their spins aligned to the global non-precessing SQA axis $\vec e_z$.
 Thus, the spins of the produced leptons do not precess according to the T-BMT equation \cite{Bargmann:PRL1959} in the rotating electric field configuration.
-Moreover, as was discussed above, spin-gradient forces can be neglected because (i) in our model the fields are homogeneous and (ii) Stern-Gerlach forces are much weaker than the Lorentz force \cite{DelSorbo:PPCF2018,Thomas:2020}.
+Spin-gradient (Stern-Gerlach) forces are not present in the rotating electric field model.